 In this article

-While white spots on teeth can be unsightly, they usually do not indicate a serious issue and can usually be reversed once the cause is determined.
+While white spots on teeth can be unsightly, they typically don’t indicate a serious issue.
+Once your dentist determines the cause, treatment can mask or reverse the lesions.

 Learn about the safest ways to whiten your teeth.